V2V-LLM: Vehicle-to-Vehicle Cooperative Autonomous Driving with Multimodal Large Language Models

-To establish a benchmark for the \namedataset~dataset, we first propose a strong baseline method: \textbf{Vehicle-to-Vehicle Multi-Modal Large Language Model (\namemethod)} for cooperative autonomous driving, as illustrated in \cref{fig:model}.
+To establish a benchmark for the \namedataset~dataset, we first propose a strong baseline method: \textbf{Vehicle-to-Vehicle Multimodal Large Language Model (\namemethod)} for cooperative autonomous driving, as illustrated in Figure \ref{fig:model}.
 Each CAV extracts its own perception features and shares them with \namemethod.
 The \namemethod~fuses the scene-level feature maps and object-level feature vectors, and then performs vision and language understanding to provide the answer to the input driving-related questions in \namedataset.
-We also compare \namemethod~with other baseline methods corresponding to different feature fusion methods: \textit{no fusion}, \textit{early fusion}, and \textit{intermediate fusion}~\cite{xu2023v2v4real, xiang2024v2xreal, xu2022opencood, xu2022v2xvit, xu2022cobevt}.
-The results show that \namemethod~achieves the best performance in the more important notable object identification and planning tasks and competitive performance in the grounding tasks, achieving strong performance for the overall autonomous driving system.
+We also compare \namemethod~with other baselines corresponding to different feature fusion methods: \textit{no fusion}, \textit{early fusion}, and \textit{intermediate fusion}~\cite{xu2023v2v4real, xiang2024v2xreal, xu2022opencood, xu2022v2xvit, xu2022cobevt}.
+The results show that \namemethod~achieves better performance in the grounding, notable object identification, and planning tasks for the cooperative autonomous driving scenarios in general.

 Our contribution can be summarized as follows: \begin{itemize} \item We create and introduce the \namedataset~dataset to support the development and evaluation of LLM-based approaches to end-to-end cooperative autonomous driving. \namedataset~includes grounding, notable object identification, and planning question-answering tasks.